Passports, Visas and Other Necessary Travel Documents

 Persons staying in a country for longer than three months will usually need a visa; however, this varies according to the country.
 CGE staff will communicated this to faculty and students.

 Currently, the CSB/SJU programs which require visas of US citizens are :

-- Australia, Austria, Chile, China, Coventry, France, Germany, Greco-Roman/Roman-Greco, India, Japan, South Africa, and Spain.
+- Australia, Austria, Chile, China, France, Germany, Greco-Roman/Roman-Greco, India, Japan, London, South Africa, and Spain.

-- US citizens on the Irish programs must obtain their visa from the police department in Galway or Cork upon their arrival.
+- US citizens on the Irish programs must obtain their visa from the police department in Cork, Dublin, or Galway upon their arrival.